-In the sixth question, we asked how common it was for firms to make undocumented extra payments or bribes connected with various transactions where the business people interact with public sector officials.
-In the first study published in 2018, we had added two transactions specific to the northern part of Cyprus in addition to the original questions from WEF.
-These were 'allocation and leasing of land and buildings', and 'allocation of credit from government-owned banks'.
-In accordance with the feedback from the stakeholders, we added four new transactions to our questionnaire in our second survey i.e. 'government incentives', 'land registry (title deed procedures)', 'customs procedures' and 'town planning'.
-Finally, for this third study, 'local government (municipal services)' were also added.
+In the sixth question, we asked 'how common is it for firms to make undocumented extra payments or bribes connected with' various transactions where the business people interact with public sector officials.
+In last year's study, we had added two transactions specific to the northern part of Cyprus in addition to the original questions from WEF.
+These were 'allocation and leasing of land and buildings' and 'allocation of credit from public banks'.
+In accordance with the feedback from the stakeholders, we added four new transactions to our questionnaire i.e. 'incentives', 'title deed procedures', 'customs procedures' and 'town planning'.
 However, these questions were not used in the calculation of WEF score or aggregate index score as they did not feature in the questionnaires in other countries.
-Nevertheless, we consider these as important findings, which reveal the areas where bribing is most common in the northern part of Cyprus.
+Nevertheless, we consider these as important findings, which reveal in which areas bribing is most common in the northern part of Cyprus.

-Similar to the previous year, the allocation/leasing of public land and buildings turned out to be the area where the corruption perception was highest.
-Almost half of the respondents (46%) think that corruption is 'very common' in such transactions.
-Obtaining government incentives is the second on the list with 37%.
-On both circumstances, only 21% and 26% of the respondents respectively said bribing never took place.
-Awarding of public contracts (33%), borrowing from public banks (34%) are the other areas where bribing is considered as 'very common'.
+Similar to the previous year, the 'allocation/leasing of public land and buildings' turned out to be the area where the corruption perception was highest.
+Almost half of the respondents (49%) think that corruption is 'very common' in such areas.
+'Incentives' are the second on the list with 48%.
+On both circumstances, only 18% of the respondents said bribing never took place.
+'Awarding of public contracts' (43%), 'allocation of credit' (43%) and 'customs clearance' are the other areas where bribing is considered as 'very common'.